Man found guilty in shooting, blinding of Mount Vernon police officer

 Defense attorneys also argued another gang member who was in the house at that time pulled the trigger.

-After the verdict, McClaughry said he was relieved.
+After the verdict, McClaughry, a 30-year veteran of the Mount Vernon Police Department, said he felt relieved.

+“I don’t have to think about it anymore,” he said.
+“I can now just begin to move on to other things.”

+McClaughry said he couldn’t see when he was released from the hospital, but said Thursday his vision has been slowly improving.